 Many offer dramatic shorelines and mountainous backdrops, while others feature great expanses of open water.

 Georgia is home to hundreds of prime fishing holes.

-There are hundreds of fine spots for fishing, others for great boating, campsites, picnic areas, lakes maintained by the public through the Army Corps of Engineers, Georgia Power, or the Tennessee Valley Authority, and a few that are privately owned.
+Many lakes are maintained by the public through the Army Corps of Engineers, Georgia Power and the Tennessee Valley Authority.

-Georgia lakes offers an amazing variety of scenic waterfront real estate, from lake home property on inlets hidden among the Blue Ridge Mountains to expansive water leading to the Atlantic Ocean.
+Find lake home property on inlets hidden among the Blue Ridge Mountains or on expansive water bodies that lead to the Atlantic Ocean.

-Georgia has every opportunity for shoreline living, whether you need a second home for a weekend respite, a dependable cottage rental or a retirement community with any variety of amenities.
+Do you seek a second home for a weekend respite, a dependable cottage rental or a retirement community with any variety of amenities?

 For any style of living, there's a piece of land on a Georgia lake for you.